-Sinclair will outline the opportunities and challenges Sims Recycling Solutions (SRS) sees, as a global provider of resourceful solutions for retired electronic equipment, in terms of promoting VRPs.
-In addition to presenting on SRS’ experience, Sinclair will also participate in an outcome-oriented discussion with over 50 invited participants considering express actions that could be taken by policy makers and industry alike, to increase the successful adoption of policy and investments in VRP business models.
+Sinclair will outline the opportunities and challenges Sims Lifecycle Services (SLS) sees, as a global provider of resourceful solutions for retired electronic equipment, in terms of promoting VRPs.
+In addition to presenting on SLS’ experience, Sinclair will also participate in an outcome-oriented discussion with over 50 invited participants considering express actions that could be taken by policy makers and industry alike, to increase the successful adoption of policy and investments in VRP business models.

 Despite growing interest in the circular economy (versus the existing linear “take-make-waste” economic model), until recently, there has been a lack of in-depth review concerning the quantified potential benefits that VRPs can potentially contribute to circular production systems. most of the political and technical emphasis has historically been on the manufacturing supply chain in terms of recycling used products, however, VRPs enable the retention of the inherent value of the product whereas recycling retains just the value of the material or resource that is recycled.